-Hawaii became a state on August 21, 1959 during the Eisenhower administration.
+Hawaii became a state on August 21, 1959, during the Eisenhower administration.
 The first known inhabitants of the islands were Polynesian travelers in the eighth century.
 It wasn’t until the 18th century that American traders made their way to the Hawaiian Islands.
-The area was rich in sandalwood which was highly valued in China.
+The area was rich in sandalwood, which was highly valued in China.
 Traders took sandalwood out while settlers introduced Hawaii to the sugar industry.
-The United States soon deposed Queen, Liliuokalani and annexed Hawaii.
-In 1941, the Japanese attacked Pearl Harbor and the importance of Hawaii to the U.S. became clear and its journey toward statehood began.
+The United States soon deposed Queen Liliuokalani and annexed Hawaii.
+In 1941, the Japanese attacked Pearl Harbor.
+As the importance of Hawaii to the U.S. became clear, its journey toward statehood began.

 How Big is Hawaii?